CAP History

 CAP Becomes Professional Development Provider for DCPS

-CAP, AGC Jacksonville and WJCT host “Arts Education: Lift Every Voice” to discuss access to and equity in arts education for students of color.
+CAP, AGC Jacksonville and WJCT host “Arts Education: Lift Every Voice” to discuss access to arts education for students.
 CAP becomes an official professional development provider for Duval County Public Schools.
 The NEA awards one of only 37 Art Works: Creativity Connects grants to CAP.

 Charity Navigator